PhD in Atmospheric Sciences

 Defense

-Once the date of your defense has been established, ask our secretaries (email, phone) to post an announcement on the ACInn homepage and the ACInn newsletter, reserve our seminar or computer room for public presentation and - if available - also for the subsequent exam (otherwise: our meeting room).
-If needed, your presentation will also be streamed so that people can participate online, too.
+Once the date of your defense has been established, ask our secretaries (email, phone) to post an announcement on the ACInn homepage and the ACInn newsletter, reserve our seminar or computer room for the public presentation and - if available - also for the subsequent exam (otherwise: our meeting room).
+Ideally your presentation will also be streamed so that people can participate online, too.
 If you are not in Innsbruck anymore the presentation and exam can also be fully online.

 The defense consists of a public 45-60 minute presentation of your research results.
 At its end anybody in the audience may ask questions.
 Afterwards only the dissertation committee will examine the candidate (in the area of his dissertation) for up to an hour– again, the public is admitted.